Sport-by-sport look at the impact of the coronavirus outbreak

 Golf

+– The Masters at Augusta, traditionally regarded as the sport’s blue riband event, became the first golf major to be postponed.

-– The Players Championship has been cancelled along with all PGA Tour events for the next three weeks.
+– The Players Championship was cancelled along with all PGA Tour events for the next three weeks.

 – Five European Tour tournaments have been postponed.
 Next week’s Hero Indian Open and August’s Czech Masters have joined this week’s Kenya Open and April’s Maybank Championship and China Open in being called off.